-- 1. Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent i.e. transfer, transmission of shares, issue duplicate share certificates, splitting or consolidation of share certificates, redress shareholders' complaints, approve the nominations received, dematerialisation, rematerialisation, etc. and other shares related formalities. - 2.
+- 1. Review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent i.e. transfer, transmission of shares, issue duplicate share certificates, splitting or consolidation of share certificates, redress shareholders' complaints, approve the nominations received, dematerialization, dematerialization, etc. and other shares related formalities. - 2.
 Review of measures taken for effective exercise of voting rights by shareholders. - 3.
 Advise the Board of Directors on matters which can facilitate better investor services and relations. - 4.
-Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification / amendment or modification as may be applicable.
+Carry out any other function as is referred by the Board from time to time or enforced by any statutory notification/ amendment or modification as may be applicable.

-Meeting/s held during the year:
+Meetings Details

-During the year, the Committee had 1 meeting on 18th November 2021.

-Attendance of Directors at the Stakeholders' Relationship Committee Meeting
+During the year, the Committee has one meeting on 30thMay 2022.
+Attendance of Directors at the Nomination and Remuneration Committee Meeting:

-Name of the Director Designation No. of meeting Attended Shri D. P. Taparia Chairman 1 Shri G. S. Manasawala (up to 21-10-2021) Member - Shri H. N. Taparia Member 1 Shri Rajeev J. Mundra (w.e.f.
-19-01-2022) Member -
+Name of the Director Designation No of Meetings Attended

+Shri D.P.
+Taparia Chairman 1

+Late Shri H.N.
+Taparia Member 1

+Shri Rajeev J. Mundra Member 1